 “Tell your story, on your terms”: Ethical Practices in Memory Collection

-As a “concerned” researcher (to borrow Cornell Capa’s concept of the concerned photographer), I took the ethical considerations of collecting testimonies as extremely important guiding factors for the oral history methodology.
-Taking note of the ACTIVE principles that guide our Public History axis at the University of Luxembourg, I ensured that the cost (always free), dates, and location of the discussion forums remained accessible.
-Before asking to collaborate with local institutions or individuals, I took special care to emphasize the values of transparency and inclusivity of the project, especially considering our positionality as a Luxembourgish institution conducting research in a wide range of locations with different economic and political realities.
+Ethical considerations are extremely important guiding factors for an appropriate oral history methodology.
+Taking note of the ACTIVE principles that guide our Public History axis at the University of Luxembourg, I made sure that the discussion forums were free and that the chosen dates and locations remained accessible.
+Before asking to collaborate with local institutions or individuals, I emphasized the project’s values of transparency and inclusivity, especially considering our positionality as a Luxembourgish institution conducting research in a wide range of locations with different economic and political realities.
 Adapting to the needs and wishes of the local partners continues to be the key driver of planning the on-site events.
 Providing me with a space to share my research project demands that they also benefit from the event as part of their cultural programming, a space to highlight their own work, or to connect their institutions with new publics.

 “Kindly spread the word”: Establishing Networks to Reach Wider Publics

 Digital crowdsourcing in the international sphere comes with constant calls for participation across social media channels, newsletters, and personal connections.
 The research project recognizes that its success largely depends on the networks established at the locations of analysis.
-The ability to locate and connect with local gatekeepers can make all the difference in the accessibility of research sources.
+The ability to locate and connect with local archivists, curators, photo clubs, and photo historians can make all the difference in the accessibility of research sources.

-Considering the case of Belgrade, the National Library of Serbia proved to be a rich source of information for exhibition reports, newspapers, and magazines of the period “The Family of Man” was shown in Yugoslavia (1957,1958).
-However, without the ability to read Cyrillic or understand Serbo-Croatian, the finding aids remain inaccessible and the process is slow.
-Establishing a rapport with Biljana Bogdanović, responsible for interlibrary loans, months before the visit, not only streamlined understanding the archives’ system but also made the experience of visiting the library more like a collaborative effort, because Biljana and her colleagues could discuss additional sources that they considered important for me to investigate.
+Considering the case of Belgrade, the National Library of Serbia proved to be a rich source of information for exhibition reports, newspapers, and magazines of the period when “The Family of Man” was shown in Yugoslavia (1957 in Belgrade and 1958 in Zagreb).
+At first glance, without the ability to read Cyrillic or understand Serbo-Croatian, the finding aids can seem inaccessible and the process slow.
+AI translations resolve most immediate language barriers in online sources, and optical character recognition (OCR) technology integrated in translation apps provides a simple solution to navigate physical sources by scanning them with a cellphone.
+However, human connections should not be underestimated.
+Establishing a rapport with Biljana Bogdanović, responsible for interlibrary loans, months before the visit, streamlined understanding of the institutional system of Serbian archives and made the experience of visiting the library a collaborative and democratic effort, because Biljana and her colleagues could recommend additional sources that they considered relevant.

 I hope to establish similar connections in the upcoming research visits to Mexico City (December 2025), Santiago de Chile (January 2026), and later visits to Nairobi, Cairo, and Jakarta.